Germany's Merkel sees need to cooperate with Russia on Syria

 BERLIN Germany and other western European powers need to work with Russia as well as the United States to solve the crisis in Syria, German Chancellor Angela Merkel said on Saturday.

-She was speaking before a meeting of the German, Russian, French and Ukrainian foreign ministers being held in Berlin on Saturday evening to discuss the Ukraine crisis, although the four are also expected to touch on Syria.
+Foreign Minister Frank-Walter Steinmeier met with his Russian, French and Ukrainian counterparts in Berlin on Saturday evening and said afterwards he saw growing support for creating an international contact group to solve the Syrian conflict.

-German Foreign Minister Frank-Walter Steinmeier and Russian Foreign Minister Sergei Lavrov had a lengthy exchange about Syria on the sidelines of the meeting, a delegation source said.

-"Both ministers agreed to give firm political support to the U.N.
-Syrian envoy (Staffan) de Mistura and his plan to create a Syrian contact group," the source said.
+Earlier, a delegation source said Steinmeier and Russian Foreign Minister Sergei Lavrov had a lengthy exchange about Syria on the sidelines of the meeting, with both agreeing to support the U.N.
+Syrian envoy, Staffan de Mistura's plan to create a Syrian contact group.

 De Mistura has invited warring parties to take part in U.N.-led working groups to address matters including political and constitutional issues, and military and security issues.